omegagussan/t-rex-runner-hackathon-edition-2018/README.md

 aiohttp
 socketio
 then simply run: python server.py (this is intended for python3 but is easy to modify with print (no parenthesis in 2.7) statements to 2.7)

+'''source deactivate
+source activate''' to get in and out of anaconda3.